ayaka14732/graphviz-server/README.md

 # graphviz-server

-A server that renders graphviz image from HTTP requests.
+A server that renders graphviz image from web requests.

-Under development.

 ## Motivation